open-spaced-repetition/fsrs4anki/README.md

 ⚠️Note: when replacing these parameters, make sure that you don't accidentally erase the square brackets or the comma after the closing bracket.
 The code will break without them.

-Even after you start using FSRS, you should re-train the parameters once every month.
-This will ensure that FSRS works well with your current patterns of learning.
+Even after you start using FSRS, you should re-train the parameters once in every two months.
+However, it depends on how old your collection is.
+Users with relatively newer collections might want to re-optimize monthly.
+Re-optimization will ensure that FSRS works well with your current patterns of learning.

 ### Step 2.2: Choosing the desired retention rate and maximum interval